kristenkamouh/Happy-Birthday/README.md

 # Happy-Birthday
-Happy Birthday using python turtle and pygame
+Happy Birthday using turtle and pygame

 ## How to use it